rossta/rossta.github.com/source/blog/2020-09-08-rails-apps-overpacking-with-webpacker.html.md

 The problem with these examples is in the execution; it's not happening _the way webpack expects_.

 Consider [Cookpad.com](https://cookpad.com).
-It's a Rails app that renders numerous Webpacker packs on its home page, yet no modules are duplicated across the packs:
+It's a Rails app that renders numerous Webpacker bundles on its home page, yet no modules are duplicated:

 ![Treemap of Cookpad source mapsl](blog/overpacking-case-studies/cookpad-source-map-explorer-annotated-optimized.png)